A2922/Taqtics/README.md

 Login Automation with Robot Framework

 This repository contains automation test cases for login functionality using Robot Framework, which simulates different login scenarios and tests the system's behavior.
-The tests cover a range of login cases like valid login, invalid login, SQL injection, and more.
+The tests cover a range of login cases and api cases.

-Table of Contents
-Project Overview
-Tools & Technologies
-Setup Instructions
-Test Cases
-Running the Tests
-Test Reports
-License
-Project Overview
-This project aims to validate the login functionality of the application through automation tests.
-It ensures that various edge cases are handled properly by the system.
-The test suite includes both positive and negative test cases to check how the system responds to different login conditions.

 Tools & Technologies
 1. Robot Framework